skalou/VtolVR-Skalou-HORNET/README.md

 - Unzip it somewhere in a working folder.
 [A Youtube tutorial about UABEAvalonia](https://youtu.be/FZ0XPDhJv74?si=BdtxaVw1L_DBBAVi)

-- Download a [release](https://github.com/skalou/VtolVR-Skalou-HORNET/releases) of this mod and unzip it in a working folder.
+- Download a [release](https://github.com/skalou/VtolVR-HORNET-Skalou/releases) of this mod and unzip it in a working folder.
-  Select a "VtolVR-Skalou-HORNET-v.X.X.X.zip" (not the "Source code")
+  Select a "VtolVR-Skalou-HORNET-v.X.Y.Z.zip" (not the "Source code")

  - **Save the original files that will be modified in VtolVR:**
   Inside the  VtolVR game install repository, by default: